 Obtaining coverage and reimbursement approval for a product from a government or other third party payor is a time consuming and costly process that could require us to provide supporting scientific, clinical and cost-effectiveness data for the use of our products to the payor.
 Additionally, we may be required to enter into contracts with third-party payors to obtain favorable formulary status.
 We may not be able to provide data sufficient to gain acceptance with respect to coverage and reimbursement.
 We cannot be sure that coverage or adequate reimbursement will be available for any of our product candidates.
-Even if we obtain coverage for our products.
+Even if we obtain coverage for our product candidates, third-party payors may not establish adequate reimbursement amounts, which may reduce the demand for, or the price of, our products.
 If reimbursement is not available or is available only to limited levels, we may not be able to commercialize certain of our products.
 In addition, in the United States third-party payors are increasingly attempting to contain healthcare costs by limiting both coverage and the level of reimbursement of new drugs.
 As a result, significant uncertainty exists as to whether and how much third-party payors will reimburse patients for their use of newly approved drugs, which in turn will put pressure on the pricing of drugs.